biopython/biopython.github.io/wiki/PhyloXML.md

 other attributes), recursively.

-The child nodes and attributes of each XML node are mapped onto classes in the PhyloXML.Tree module, keeping the names the same where possible;
-the XML document structure is closely mirrored in the Phyloxml objects produced by Bio.Phylo.PhyloXMLIO.read().
+The child nodes and attributes of each XML node are mapped onto classes in the PhyloXML module, keeping the names the same where possible; the XML document structure is closely mirrored in the Phyloxml objects produced by Bio.Phylo.PhyloXMLIO.read().

 For example, this XML: